 Strategies and Key Performance Indicators Strategy: Provide for Counsel at First App earance in all criminal matters in Sullivan County KEY PERFORMANCE INDICATOR(S) CALCULATION METHODOLOGY TARGET Continue to Develop Arraignment Panel of Attorneys currently there are 7 attorneys on the Panel.
 The Administrator has had to join the panel making the total available attorneys 8.
 Seeking to move to a more permanent solution to attorney burnout suc as the creation of a Centralized Arraignment Part.
-10 attorneys or the creation of a Centralized Arraignment Part Analyze arraignment data by type of top charge and arraignment outcome Analyze arraignment outcomes by type of crime: Violent Felony; other felony; misdemeanor and violations; etc. Compliance with Bail Reform Strategy: Provide Quality Legal Represent ation to Indigent Defendants in Criminal Cases and Indigent Parents in Family Court Procedings KEY PERFORMANCE INDICATOR(S) CALCULATION METHODOLOGY TARGET Seek grant funding to improve the quality of mandated indigent legal representation This Office works together with the instituional providers; i.e. Sullivan Legal Aid Panel and Sulivan County Conflict Legal Aid and private attorneys on the 18B panel to provide them with funding to improve legal services and entice experienced private attorneys to accept 18B assignments Apply for all opportunities for funding from the State of New York Promote and encourage use of funding from New York State Office of Indigent Legal Services Attorney use of specialized services funding; opportunities for continued legal education; use of client services funging, to improve and enhance the quality of legal service in Sullivan County At this point we are looking for utilization of funding in most serious criminal cases assigned to 188 panel attorneys
+10 attorneys or the creation of a Centralized Arraignment Part Analyze arraignment data by type of top charge and arraignment outcome Analyze arraignment outcomes by type of crime: Violent Felony; other felony; misdemeanor and violations; etc. Compliance with Bail Reform Strategy: Provide Quality Legal Represent tation to Indigent Defendants in Criminal Cases and Indigent Parents in Family Court Procedings KEY PERFORMANCE INDICATOR(S) CALCULATION METHODOLOGY TARGET Seek grant funding to improve the quality of mandated indigent legal representation This Office works together with the instituional providers; i.e. Sullivan Legal Aid Panel and Sulivan County Conflict Legal Aid and private attorneys on the 18B panel to provide them with funding to improve legal services and entice experienced private attorneys to accept 18B assignments Apply for all opportunities for funding from the State of New York Promote and encourage use of funding Attorney use of specialized services funding; opportunities for continued At this point we are looking for utilization of from New York State Office of Indigent legal education; use of client services funging, to improve and enhance funding in most serious criminal cases Legal Services the quality of legal service in Sullivan County assigned to 18B panel attorneys

 Key Initiatives Strategy: Improve qualiry of Legal Represe entation to Indigent Defendants in Criminal Matter and Indigent Pare nt in Family Court Proceedings KEY PERFORMANCE INDICATOR(S) CALCULATION METHODOLOGY TARGET Adoption of a formal Assigned Counsel Program Plan A formal written Assigned Counsel Program Plan including qualifications; training; and other programs to enhance the quality of legal representation of indigent persons in Sullivan County has been developed but not yet adopted.
-Formal adoption by Resolution of the Sullivar County Legislature in the first half of 2025.
+Formal adoption by Resolution of the Sullivan County Legislature in the first half of 2025.
 Annual Actions: Preparation of Annual Reports to the State of New York Office of Indigent Legal Services Strategy: KEY PERFORMANCE INDICATOR(S) CALCULATION METHODOLOGY TARGET Improve mandated legal representation to qualified individuals charged with crimes by utilizing state grant funding specifically for 18B attorneys to hire non- attorney professionals to aid in defense number of matters in which attorneys engage in the services of non-attorney professionals County has approximately \$26,000 in grant funding for this purpose.
 Utilization of all or part of this funding in 2023.
-Annual Actions: Negotiate future budgets geared towards came out of the Hurrell-Harring Settlement the expansion of the reforms to mandated criminal defense of qualified indigent individuals charged with a crime that 2.
-Continue to pursue additional funding to i mprove mandated legal representation of qualified individuals charged v ith a crime
+Annual Actions: came out of the Hurrell-Harring Settlement the expansion of the reforms to mandated criminal defense of qualified improve mandated legal representation of qualified individuals charged w